top of page

 • 3 USB ports (2C+1A) - the optimal number.

-• UsbA port.
+• USB-A port.
 This is an advantage that is not obvious to some, but the fact is that there are still many devices around us that have a USB-C port but are not capable of charging using a USB-C to USB-C cable because the PD protocol requires CC lines that may be missing in such devices.

 Why?

-• It has the functionality of AOHi Magcube (PPS 21V5A, PD3.1 140W, class VI energy saving), but:
+• It has the functionality of AOHi Magcube (PPS 21V5A, PD3.1 140W, Class VI energy efficiency), but:

 • Support for the AVS EPR protocol (15V-28V5A) has been implemented.
 This is of little use today, but may be useful in the future.

-• All ports are USB-C (no UsbA port)
+• All ports are USB-C (no USB-A port)

 • A pixel screen that shows the power output to the ports (the screen can be turned off, although its presence can be annoying)